A Faster Way to Restore a Tooth

 Same-day crowns in Dallas let you repair a cracked, worn, or heavily filled tooth and leave with a permanent restoration in a single appointment, often in about two hours.
 Most people searching this option want to avoid temporary crowns, extra visits, and time away from work.
 If you’re considering a same-day crown, it helps to understand how the process works, what you can expect to pay in Dallas in 2026, when it’s appropriate, and how to find a practice equipped to do it well.

-At Randall Dentistry, Dr. Drew Randall, TX License #19682, evaluates each crown case with a restorative focus on long-term bite balance and durability.
+At Randall Dentistry, Dr. Drew Randall, TX License #19682, evaluates each crown case with a restorative dentistry focus on long-term bite balance and durability.
 With training at Texas A&M University System Baylor College of Dentistry and advanced education at VCU School of Dentistry, he plans crowns using digital imaging and careful occlusion analysis.
 Patients from Preston Hollow, Park Cities, and Uptown appreciate clear explanations and predictable timelines.

 What Are Same-Day Crowns?